AssassinUKG/Assassin.github.io/_posts/2020-12-09-bufferoverflow-vulnserver.md

   <img src="/assets/images/esp2.png">
 </p>

-In the above example, you can see that a a number of A’s (x41) were sent to the buffer space, but were correctly sanitized.
-The A’s did not escape the buffer space and thus, no buffer overflow occurred.
-Now, let’s look at an example of a buffer overflow:
+In the above example, you can see that a a number of A's (x41) were sent to the buffer space, but were correctly sanitized.
+The A's did not escape the buffer space and thus, no buffer overflow occurred.
+Now, let's look at an example of a buffer overflow:
 <p align="center">
   <img src="/assets/images/esp3.png">
 </p>

-Now, the A’s have completely escaped the buffer space and have actually reached the EIP...
+Now, the A's have completely escaped the buffer space and have actually reached the EIP...
 This is an example of a buffer overflow and how poor coding can become dangerous.
 If an attacker can gain control of the EIP, he or she can use the pointer to point to malicious code and gain a reverse shell.
 So lets do that!!

 ## Spiking
-Spiking is the art of finding a vunerable command withint the applicaion you are attacking.
-For this example we know that the "TRUN" command is vunerable.
+Spiking is the art of finding a vunlerable command within the application you are attacking.
+For this example we know that the "TRUN" command is vunlerable.

 The vulnerable service command is "TRUN," but in reality, you will likely have to use the script (generic_send_tcp) on multiple commands until the program breaks.
 If you do NOT see any commands to test, proceed to the FAQ at the end of this README.md file.